 #1 – Jewel of Africa Nasturtium

-The Nasturtium will flourish and bloom in full sun.
-Their blooming season is from June – September.
-They are easy to grow and do well if maintained as recommended.
+The Nasturtium vine will flourish and bloom in full sun.
+Their blooming season is from June – September, hardy in USDA zones 10b and 11A.

 #2 – Mandevilla